-West Midlands Police is the only force in the country to deliver the courses from its own premises.
-This approach has won the backing of Stephen Rimmer, Director General of the Home Office Crime and Policing Group, who praised the force’s commitment to its partnership with The Prince’s Trust and “the wider use of police stations as community resources”.
+West Midlands is the only force in the country to deliver the courses from its own premises, a feature highlighted by Stephen Rimmer, Director General of the Home Office Crime and Policing Group.
+He praised the force’s commitment to its partnership with The Prince’s Trust and “the wider use of police stations as community resources”.